 The inauguration of the construction group took place on 3 March 2010.
-On the picture: Mr V. Leoz-Arquelles (Head of Construction Unit in DG Enterprise and Industry) and Mr S.V.
+On the picture: Mr V. Leoz-Arguelles (Head of Construction Unit in DG Enterprise and Industry) and Mr S.V.
 Pugachev (Deputy Head of the Russian Federal Agency on Technical Regulation and Metrology) signing the Terms of Reference of the new group.
-Russia, although rich with many marvels of architecture, has a need to modernise and better regulate construction rules and standards, particularly with the Olympic Winter Games in Sotchi (2014) on the horizon, where many facilities will need to be build in accordance with the highest standards of safety and energy efficiency.
+Russia, although rich with many marvels of architecture, has a need to modernise and better regulate construction rules and standards, particularly with the Olympic Winter Games in Sotchi (2014) on the horizon, where many facilities will need to be built in accordance with the highest standards of safety and energy efficiency.

 As the system beds down, and the two sides get to know each other, the likelihood of trade disputes arising in the sectors concerned is reduced.
 In the Regulatory Dialogue, the Russian side has frequently expressed its wish to move its system of technical regulations and standards closer to the EU system, although progress is slow.